sukovanej/pure-functional-ts/Pure functional programming in Typescript.md

   password.length >== 5;
 ```

-With the `O.filter` combinator, we can implement implement the validation as follows.
+With the `O.filter` combinator, we can implement the validation as follows.

 ```typescript
 const validate = (password: string) => pipe(